nmke-de/vs/readme.md

 5. Do this: `./gen yourcustomfile.tsv`, but replace `yourcustomfile.tsv` with the name of your custom `.tsv`-file.
 6. Put your executable wherever you want. `mv vs /path/to/wherever/you/want`

+### Generating that custom `.tsv`

 To create a tsv file with the correct format, I added a python helper script to help with the conversion from bibles of the [Zefanja project](https://sourceforge.net/projects/zefania-sharp/files/Bibles) to the needed format.

+Download the XML-file from the provided link that corresponds to the bible you wish to use and move it to the directory where your helper script is located.
+Then type `python3 zef2tsv.py [your-xml-file] > [your-bible].tsv`, but replace `[your-xml-file]` and `[your-bible]` with the real name of the XML-file and the name of your bible translation.

 ## Usage